AbhishekDesale/Product_List_Backend/README.md

 - To add a new product, send a POST request to /products with the product name and category ID in the request body.
 - To get a list of all products with pagination, send a GET request to /products?page=1.
 - To get a list of products for a specific category with pagination, send a GET request to /products/:categoryName?page=1.
+- To Delete a list of Products from any Category using Product_name or Product_id, SEND Delete Request to Route: /products/:productId
+- To Delete a list of Category and all associated products,SEND Delete Route: /category/:identifier
+- To Update Category_name , Send Put Route: /category/:identifier , identifier can be Category_Name or Category_ID
+- To Update Product_name, Productid,Category_id , Send PUT Route: /category/:identifier identifier can be Category_Name or Category_ID

 ## Note
 - Ensure that the database connection is correctly configured in the application.